 There are many ways that the genealogist can be perceived by the people around us.
 We could be the one at the family reunion who shares stories upon stories to our relatives.

-We can let them know what we are currently researching.
-These events can also be used to gather more information for our research.
+We can let them know what we are currently researching, but also use these events to gather more information.